 The ownership, use category, and regulation were recorded for all spaces.
 Six on-street regulations (plus unregulated spaces) were noted, as well as several off-street regulations, including customer-only, employee-only, two-hour parking, paid daily parking, permit only, and parking for other specific uses (i.e. church, library).
 More than one-third of all parking spaces in the study area are two-hours or less.
 There are also 37 handicap spaces available in the study area, 30 of which are off-street.

 The full parking inventory is depicted in the parking regulatory map below (Figure 5).
-The black numbers represent the total number of spaces in each on-street segment, lot, and garage.
+The black numbers on each lot and on-street segment represent the total number of spaces in each on-street segment, lot, and garage.